5 Ingredient Healthy Buckeyes Recipe (No Powdered Sugar)

 Peanut butter buckeye balls look very similar to the nut from a buckeye tree which is native to Ohio.

-The dough does not have to be chilled, but it will make it much easier to form the balls.
-If you are short on time, try placing them in the freezer for 5 to 10 minutes.
+Chilling the dough makes it much easier to form the dough into balls.
+If you are short on time, try placing the dough into the freezer for 5 to 10 minutes before rolling into balls.

 How to Melt Chocolate For Buckeye Balls